simbo1905/thinbus-srp-js/README.md

 The jar `srp6a-js-XXXX.jar` contains:

   - `js/thinbus-srp6a-min.js` All the required dependencies minified.
   - `js/js/shaXXX-min.js` Hashing algorithms.
-You must pick and include one.
-The recommended one is sha256.
+You must choose one.
+The recommendation is to use sha256 or better.
   - `js/thinbus-srp6a-config-XXX.js` Multiple example configurations.
 You must include one which matches the chosen hashing algorithm.
 The recommended one is sha256.
+You may edit this file to use a custom safe prime which is larger than 1024bits.

+Extract the js files from the jar with any zip tool.
 Choose the hashing algorithm you wish to use and then configure matching Javascript and Java SRP session objects.
-SHA-256 is the strongest hash algorithm Java 1.7/1.8 support out of the box so it is recommended.
+SHA-256 is the strongest hash algorithm Java 1.7/1.8 supports out of the box so it is recommended.
 The Javascript SHA-256 client session configuration is in `thinbus-srp6a-config-sha256.js`.
 The corresponding Java server SRP session class is `SRPJavascriptServerSessionSHA256`.
 The Java code is configured via constructor parameters.
 The JavaScript code is configured by defining an `SRP6CryptoParams` object literal before you include the `thinbus-srp6a-config-sha256.js` file:

 ```Javascript
 var SRP6CryptoParams= {